 Although the registration fee is non-refundable, should a registered participants or team not be able to take part in the competition, we will be pleased to accept a nominated substitute(s).

-The Negotiation Challenge typically starts with 3 qualification online negotiation rounds, during which the participants negotiate over a communication medium of their choice (phone, email, messenger, Skype, Zoom, etc.)
+The Negotiation Challenge typically consists of 4 online negotiation rounds, during which the participants negotiate over a communication medium of their choice (phone, email, messenger, Skype, Zoom, etc.)

 The Organiser may change the structure of the competition (e.g. by adding additional negotiation rounds, reducing their number, changing their format, etc.) .
 This will not entitle the competition participants to a reduction of the registration fee.

 The organisers shall be entitled to cancel The Negotiation Challenge at any time due to organisational, economical or other important reasons (for instance due to force majeure, insufficient number of registrations, etc.) and terminate the contract extraordinarily.
 If the competition is cancelled by the organizer, all registration fees will be refunded.
 Further claims for compensation are excluded

 All types of claims for damages against the organiser shall be excluded, provided that no intentional wrongdoing or gross negligence has occurred.
 The organiser cannot be held responsible – with the exception of intention or gross negligence – for any personal injury and losses or damages of objects belonging to the conference participants or companion